LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [“Do We All Agree” Is a Terrible Question](https://medium.com/@hunterwalk/do-we-all-agree-is-a-terrible-question-14499769591b) - by Hunter Walk.
 Takeaway: We often confuse 'collaboration' with 'consensus.'
 The former is about engaging a group of people to work together and discuss ideas.
 It aims to make the whole greater than the sum of its parts.
 The best leaders are certainly collaborative."

+- [How to De-Risk a Startup](https://codingvc.com/how-to-de-risk-a-startup/)— by Leo Polovets.
+Takeaway: lists common risks and heuristics for risk mitigation and decision-making.
+States that showing is better than telling; external validation is better than personal opinion, and more data is better.
+Identifies types of risk, from product quality and recruiting to product/market fit.

 - [In 2018, Focus on Quality of Decision Over Quality of Outcome](https://hunterwalk.com/2018/01/01/in-2018-focus-on-quality-of-decision-over-quality-of-outcome/) - by Hunter Walk.
 Takeaway: "In any system with relatively low cost of failure and repeatable game scenarios, it would seem that getting the decision right is actually what matters."

 - [The 90% Agreement Rule](https://hackernoon.com/the-90-agreement-rule-36757dcc8eaa) - by Lawrence Ripsher.
 Takeaway: Ripsher asserts that "we spend 90% of our time, talking about the 10% of things we disagree on."
 This takes up time and energy.
 Instead, "[c]reate clarity (and build on) wherever there is ‘about 90% agreement’ first— then come back around and address the disagreements after."